 Happy Days’ trips are great morale boosters for the young carers, allowing them to meet other children and young people in similar positions.

-Our funding will further Fairness, as young carers are often neglected when it comes to recreational outings and holidays, and Impact, as the young people will be relieved from their day to day caring roles.
+Our funding will further fairness and impact as young carers are often neglected when it comes to recreational outings and holidays and they will be relieved of their day to day caring roles.